UBC-MDS/DSCI522_GR406/doc/report.md

 credit card, as these are the only rides where the tip amounts were recorded.

+## Exploratory Data Analysis

-To further understand the data, we first visualized if there was a relationship between hour of the day, and the mean tip percentage.
+To begin to understand patterns in the data, we first visualized if there was a relationship between the hour of the day the passeneger was picked up, and the mean tip percentage, which can be seen in `Figure 1`.<br><br>

 <div class="figure">